justTimTim/scheduler-LogAndLock/README.md

 lock - enables blocking between hosts (optional) lockUntil - specifies the time to hold the lock (optional)

-"lock Until" accepts as a valid value a string like "5 m" where the valid unit is s (seconds), m ( minutes), h(hours).
+"lock Until" accepts as a valid value a string like "5m" where the valid unit is s (seconds), m ( minutes), h(hours).

 Then you need to create a configuration to work with.